tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 ### Calculating the Checksum

-The last two bytes of the data sentence are the checksum.
-A *checksum* is a summary of a data sentence, that you can use to validate the data.
+The last two bytes of the data  packet are the checksum.
+A *checksum* is a summary of a data  packet, that you can use to validate the data.
 To use it, add up all the bytes before the checksum.
 If their sum matches the value of the checksum, your data is valid.

-Looking at the sentence above, here's the sum of all the bytes before the checksum (keep in mind, they're shown in hexadecimal values here):
+Looking at the  packet above, here's the sum of all the bytes before the checksum (keep in mind, they're shown in hexadecimal values here):

 ```
 42 + 4D + 0 + 1C + 0 + 1 + 0 + 3 + 0 + 3 + 0 + 1 + 0 + 3 + 0 + 3 + 1 + 59 + 0 + 64 + 0 + 12 + 0 + 4 + 0 + 0 + 0 + 0 + 97 + 0 = 0x224